Phundrak’s dotfiles Sitemap for project config-website-org

 Finally, you can find my configuration for my ErgodoxEZ keyboard here.
 It is optimized for usage with the Bépo layout set as a software layout.
 It has also a layer set to emulate a Qwerty layout when using the Bépo software layout due to some games that do not offer to remap keys (I’m looking at you, Among Us).

-- And enough information below to get basically the same distro install as I have on my main computer and my travel laptop.
+- And enough information below to get basically the same distro install as I have on computer.

-Most of the org files you will find in this repos are the actual
+Most of the org files you will find in this repo are the actual source

-source code of much of my config files.
-For instance, the bootstrap
+code of much of my config files.
+For instance, the bootstrap found in

-Emacs.
-Below I will also present and comment some of my short config
+within Emacs.
+Below I will also present and comment some of my short

-files which do not deserve to have a full org file dedicated to them.
+config files which do not deserve to have a full org file dedicated to

 StumpWM is the tiling window manager I use at the moment.
 It is written and configured in Common Lisp, which I enjoy a lot since it has a syntax quite close to Elisp, the Lisp dialect used in Emacs.
 I’m currently still in the process of figuring out my config, so please consider it as a kind of work in progress.
 You can find the configuration here.